lmingk/LCS/README.md

 # LCS
-The code for LCS framework
+The codes for LCS framework